TorbenCapiau/Twitch-Clips-Downloader/README.md

 ## How to use - Download top clips of a channel
 1. Get channelname (twitch.tv/<channelName>)
 2. Run `topclips.py` as seen below
+NOTE: If no `--limit` is given, this tool will download up to 1k clips for each filter (ALL_TIME, LAST_DAY, LAST_WEEK, LAST_MONTH).
+It is not possible to download more than 1k clips per filter.

 ## Installation & usage
 ```bash